exakat/php-dictionary/dictionary/php-rfc.ini.rst

 PHP evolution is organized by RFC: Request for comments.
 They are also called 'change proposals'.

-On the PHP wiki, a section is dedicated to PHP new features : they are presented, then voted upon.
+On the PHP wiki, a section is dedicated to PHP new features: they are presented, then voted upon.

 `Documentation <https://wiki.php.net/rfc>`__

 See also https://wiki.php.net/rfc/howto

+Related : :ref:`PHP Engine <engine>`, :ref:`PHP Foundation <php-foundation>`